JeanBaptisteRamette/JeanBaptisteRamette.github.io/_posts/2023-07-06-Analyzing-anti-analysis-features-in-gootkit.md

 ```

 The function will first retrieve the file name from the argument `lpString = PathFindFileNameW(pszPath);`, that is, the executable's name.
-The funcion `sub_40C990` is called, which just converts the string from a wide string to a regular C string, and calls sub_40C180` with the converted string:
+The funcion `sub_40C990` is called, which just converts the string from a wide string to a regular C style string, and calls `sub_40C180` with the converted string:

 ```c++
 unsigned int __cdecl sub_40C180(LPCSTR FullPath, int PathSize)